-- D. The teacher's draft SLO is due the 4th Wednesday of October. - E. All SLOs must be approved by the evaluator and finalized by the first Friday in November. - F. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Board's Deputy Superintendent, who will consider comparable SLO targets system-wide in rendering a decision. - 2) Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation.
-Progress toward the established target will be factored into the point values assigned toward each SLO. - A. The attributable students for student growth objectives/targets will not include: - i. students who were not enrolled in the educator's classroom by the First Friday in October or - ii. any student who is absent 10% of the days within the measured growth period or

-Unless, during the midyear review and discussion of complexity factors, both the educator and the evaluator agree to include students described in i or ii above.
+- D. If the educator and the evaluator cannot agree on whether a classroom SLO is appropriate, the disagreement will be appealed to the Superintendent's designee, who will consider comparable SLO targets system-wide in rendering a decision. - Complexity factors for all student growth measures identified within the SLO will be considered in the final evaluation.
+Progress toward the established target will be factored into the point values assigned toward each SLO. - A. The attributable students for student growth objectives/targets will not include: - i. students who were not enrolled in the educator's classroom by the First Friday in October unless, during the midyear review and discussion of complexity factors, both the educator and the evaluator agree to include students described in i above.